fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 # Use case 1:
 ### Entity Relationship Diagram (ERD)
-The CSV files were inspected and ERD diagram of the two datasets were sketched out employing a free online tool (http://www.quickdatabasediagrams.com).
+The cleaned data files were inspected and ERD diagram of the two datasets were sketched out employing a free online tool (http://www.quickdatabasediagrams.com).
 ![alt text](https://github.com/fbrowther/Project-2/blob/main/ERD%20diagram.png)

 ### Working with Relational database to determine the factors influecing UK road traffic collision and accident